 The other day I ran into a very interesting McKinsey article.
 It describes how successful innovators are

 The other day I ran into a very interesting McKinsey article.
 It describes how successful innovators are shaping the offshore industry.
 I found the article very clear and right on the mark.
-It is titled “How innovators are changing IT offshoring”, available from the McKinsey Quarterly.
+It is titled “How innovators are changing IT offshoring”.
 If you have access to it, I’d recommend you read it.

 Most interesting is one of the metrics brought to the table as an indicator of successful relationships: people retention.